ESTHER THOMAS ATKINSON MUSEUM

 Settle Hall houses the Commons and the Tiger Inn.
 Several dining rooms are available for catered functions, private meetings, or conferences.

-Visitors and students not on the board plan may purchase individual meals at Pannill Commons at these rates:
+Visitors and students not on the board plan may purchase individual meals at Pannill Commons at these rates (prices include Virginia Sales Tax):

 Settle Hall Regulations